codists/English-In-CS-Books/d.md

 示例：In Chapter 6, you learned that Kubernetes uses a dedicated Service object to provide network connectivity to apps running in Pods.

+# disastrous

+- disaster: dis-("ill") + astro("star, planet")

+c/u. great harm。

+- disastrous: adjective form of disaster。

+adj. extremely bad。

+- 示例

+It would be disastrous to allow one process to keep the CPU for an extended period(《Operating System Concepts》第 207 页)。

 # discard

 -  discard: dis("away") + card